Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Background

 where $\mathcal{K}_\vq$ is a uniform mesh that is of the same size as $\mathcal{K}$ and contains $\vq = \bm{0}$ and $\mathbb{L}_{\mathcal{K}}$ is the real-space lattice associated with the the reciprocal-space lattice $\vq + \vG$ with $\vq \in \mathcal{K}_\vq, \vG\in\mathbb{L}$.
 Note that $\xi$ does not vary with respect to $\sigma> 0$ \cite{FraserFoulkesRajagopalEtAl1996} and this parameter $\sigma$ is commonly tuned to control the lattice cutoffs in the summation over $\mathbb{L}^*$ and $\mathbb{L}_{\mathcal{K}}$ in \cref{eqn:madelung_practice} when numerically computing $\xi$.

 For finite-size orbital energy calculation in \cref{eqn:orbital_energy}, the Madelung constant correction gives

-For the ERI-contractions in $\mathcal{A}_{N_\vk}(T)$, this correction when applied will be triggered in six linear amplitude terms (see \cref{proof:error_amplitude_contraction}).
-For example, the 4h2p linear term mentioned earlier triggers the correction and is modified to
+For the ERI contractions in $\mathcal{A}_{N_\vk}(T)$, this correction when applied will be triggered in six linear amplitude terms (see \cref{proof:error_amplitude_contraction}).
+For example, the 4h2p linear term in \cref{eqn:eri_4h2p} can trigger the correction and be modified to

 Collecting the corrections to all the six terms together, $\mathcal{A}_{N_\vk}(T)$ is modified to